sashakid/ios-guide/Main/8_objectivec.md

 _`weakObject` doesn't point to `<some_object>`.
 The result is that `<some_object>` is not deallocated, but `weakObject` will be the `nil` pointer._

-_[Note that all that is assuming `<some_object>` is not pointed to by another strong reference somewhere else / some other means of being "held"]_
+> Note that all that is assuming `<some_object>` is not pointed to by another strong reference somewhere else / some other means of being "held"

-<a name="что-такое-property"></a>

-## Что такое property?

-Упрощенный способ для определения и создания методов доступа, обращающихся к существующим переменным экземплярам. Классы, которые подставляют переменные экземпляра, могут использовать обозначение свойства вместо того, чтобы использовать синтаксис getter и setter.
+### Strong & Weak simple explanation

+_It may be helpful to think about strong and weak references in terms of balloons.
+A balloon will not fly away as long as at least one person is holding on to a string attached to it.
+The number of people holding strings is the retain count.
+When no one is holding on to a string, the ballon will fly away (dealloc).
+Many people can have strings to that same balloon.
+You can get/set properties and call methods on the referenced object with both strong and weak references.
+A strong reference is like holding on to a string to that balloon.
+As long as you are holding on to a string attached to the balloon, it will not fly away.
+A weak reference is like looking at the balloon.
+You can see it, access it's properties, call it's methods, but you have no string to that balloon.
+If everyone holding onto the string lets go, the balloon flies away, and you cannot access it anymore._

 <a name="написать-сеттер-и-геттер"></a>